White Bread (1 Slice) and Honey (1 Tbsp)

 How to consume honey, white bread without glucose spikes

-Add sources of healthy fats such as avocados, nuts, or seeds to your meal to help moderate your blood sugar levels.
+Incorporate healthy fats such as avocado, nuts, or olive oil to help stabilize blood sugar levels.

 Portion Control